ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Returned value**

--   The average of the function values (or the array average).
+-   The average of function values (or the array average).

 Type: [Float64](../../sql-reference/data-types/float.md).